Zendesk Integration

 4. Click **Add API Token**.

-## Asset Panda Tasks <a href="#ap-tasks" id="ap-tasks"></a>
+## Asset Panda tasks <a href="#ap-tasks" id="ap-tasks"></a>

-### Setup Authentication <a href="#setup-auth" id="setup-auth"></a>
+### Set up the Zendesk integration <a href="#setup-auth" id="setup-auth"></a>

-* **Server Host Name**: Your full Zendesk subdomain (e.g., `https://yourcompany.zendesk.com`)
+* **Server Host Name**: Full Zendesk subdomain (for example, `https://yourcompany.zendesk.com`)

 * **User Name**: Zendesk user email used to generate the API token

-* **Password**: Your Zendesk API token
+* **Password**: Zendesk API token

-3. Click **Test and Save Connection**.
+9. Click **Test and save connection**.

-1. Enter a **Mapping Name** (e.g., *Zendesk Ticket Sync*).
+12. Enter a **Mapping Name** (for example, `Zendesk Ticket Sync`).

-3. Under **External Entity**, select `Tickets`.
+13. Under **External Entity**, select **Tickets**.

-1. In **Mapping & Sync Direction**, keep the direction as **Zendesk → Asset Panda**.
+15. Under **Mapping & Sync Direction**, keep the direction as **Zendesk → Asset Panda**.

 The Unique Identifier is required to match incoming ticket data to existing asset records.